smesterheide/nextcloud-docker-dev/README.md

 # nextcloud-dev-docker-compose

-Nextcloud development environment using docker-compose
+Nextcloud development environment using docker-compose for the [VO Federation app](https://github.com/nextcloud/vo_federation).

 ⚠ **DO NOT USE THIS IN PRODUCTION** Various settings in this setup are considered insecure and default passwords and secrets are used all over the place

 Features

 - ☁ Nextcloud
-- 🔒 Nginx proxy with SSL termination
+- 🔒 Nginx proxy with (local) SSL termination
 - 💾 MySQL
 - 💡 Redis
 - 👥 LDAP with example user data